-Last time on many forums there were endless discussions about database joins that they are very bad, very unefficient and terrible and the best is to avoid them.
+Last time on many forums there were endless discussions about database joins.
+All about how they are bad, very inefficient, and terrible and the best is to avoid them.
 Generally that’s not true and I’ll try to show this here (taking some small 10 million records tables as on one forum was suggested).

 First let’s create a simple table: